 Fluctuations in the prices of inputs such as energy, raw materials, and transportation costs can affect the Group's ability to provide competitively priced biomethane.
-Prolonged high input costs or unfavourable pricing spreads compared to other fuels could hinder the adoption of biomethane and impact financial performance.
+Prolonged high input costs or unfavorable pricing spreads compared to other fuels could hinder the adoption of biomethane and impact financial performance.
+ReFuels achieves economies of scale, including lower prices for biomethane and electricity, as the dispensed volumes grows and more trucks are using the infrastructure.